Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

-\smallhead{Domino} Domino~\cite{yan_domino_2020} integrates both Mencius and FastPaxos as core protocols.
+Domino~\cite{yan_domino_2020} integrates both Mencius and FastPaxos as core protocols.
 In Domino, each client measures the network speed between replicas periodically and selects an appropriate protocol based on these measurements.
 Domino estimates the latencies for the fast paths of FastPaxos and MultiPaxos when each replica becomes a leader.
 The system selects Mencius when the latency for MultiPaxos is the shortest; otherwise, it selects FastPaxos.
 This mechanism provides Domino with the capability to dynamically adjust to different network scenarios, thereby enabling a fast consensus.
-Consequently, the latency estimation model of Domino for the write operation, $\mathit{Domino}(R, \ell, c, p_{\mathit{slow}})$, is